funkhaus/wordpress-theme-boilerplate/README.md

 ## Setting Up
-Below are some general guidelines to follow before you get started.
+Below are some general guidelines to follow while you get started:

 ### Theme Setup